 Living in Illinois

 Living in Illinois means experiencing all four seasons in a very clear way.
 Fall brings colorful leaves, winter brings snow and cold temperatures, spring feels fresh and new, and summer is full of festivals and outdoor activities.

-Another reason people enjoy living in Illinois is the diversity, especially in and around Chicago.
+Another reason people enjoy living in Illinois is the welcoming nature and cross-cultural experiences of the classrooms, especially in and around Chicago.

+Living in Illinois